-As I went hopping from one book stall to the next, I actually got into a conversation with one of the sellers there who luckily spoke good english, too.
-He enlightened me that the market began in 1920s as a recognition of intellectuality of that time.
+As I went hopping from one book stall to the next, I actually got into a conversation with one of the sellers there who luckily spoke good English, too.
+He enlightened me that the market began in the 1920s as a recognition of intellectuality of that time.

 In short, the Mercat Dominical de Sant Antoni is an endearing symbiosis of charm and mystery that, although repeated weekly, is never the same.
 Do not hesitate to approach and be part of the incredible number of different people who share space around a table of hundreds of books.

 This library was not in my plans.
 I rather stumbled upon it while I was visiting the Palau de la Música Catalana.
 I finished my tour of Palau and whipped out Google maps to help with navigation to La Ramblas.
 And, it popped up on the map, barely two blocks from where I was standing.

 Francesca Bonnemaison opened this library back in 1909.
 Women were the only ones allowed inside in the beginning.
 History has it that this library was where women gathered to learn many artistic, manual, and scientific skills that would help them further their education.

 Housed inside a medieval building, the rooms are large and full of intricate details.
 The aesthetics only added to my excitement of being there.

 Anyone can now visit here to see the expansive reference library that is dedicated to feminist literature.
 There is also enough books about fashion and food to satisfy any contemporary bibliophile.

 I had nothing short of a spectacular week in Barcelona.
 With an opportunity to spend quality time in bookstores, libraries, and literary cafes, I felt fully rejuvenated.